doxeylab/learn-genomics-in-linux/task7/README.md

 ## Transcript quantification with Salmon

-Now, let's measure transcript abundance using `Salmon`.
-For a single sample with paired-end reads (e.g., `forward_reads.fastq.gz` and `reverse_reads.fastq.gz`, this can be done using the following line:
+Now, you are going to measure transcript abundance using `Salmon`.
+For a single sample with paired-end reads (e.g., `forward_reads.fastq.gz` and `reverse_reads.fastq.gz`, this could be done using the following line:

 ```
 #result will be output to "quants" folder